Rippa Rugby FAQs

 How young is too young?

 Players must be turning 5 years old by the 30th of June to play Rippa Rugby.
-The general rule of thumb is that children also need to be able to follow reasonably complex instructions before they should be let loose on the rugby field.
+The general rule of thumb is that children also need to be able to follow instructions before they should be let loose on the rugby field.
 This is in the best interest of their own enjoyment and their coach's sanity!

 How many players play?